mdondukov/dotfiles/README.md

 ## Notes

-- Old Linux-based configuration is archived in the `archive-linux-2024` branch
 - Powerlevel10k configuration is machine-specific and not tracked
 - All system packages are declared in `Brewfile` for reproducibility
-- Neovim configuration is maintained separately for flexibility

 ## License